 Walt took his winning formula of infusing characters with big personalities, to cartoons like the Three Little Pigs (1933).
 Each pig was personified with a name; Fifer Pig, Practical Pig and Fiddler Pig.
 The Big Bad Wolf was an analogy for dark forces in the world like the rise of Hitler in Europe, and the Great Depression.
 The short animation was incredibly successful, netting another Oscar win in 1934.

-Walt had hit his stride, and was keen to move on to even big and better things.
+Walt had hit his stride, and was keen to move on to even bigger and better things.